mialona/Tetris/README.md

 # Tetris
+Online multiplayer tetris for Windows x64 using SWT for Java 1.8.

 ## Client
 Java program that reproduces the logic game called Tetris, trying to apply the contents of network programming and concurrent programming known so far.
 It allows: